 Field-hunting tip

-Look in metamorphic rocks, skarns country — that is the host setting where ferrokinoshitalite typically forms.
+Look in metamorphic rocks, skarns country, the host setting where ferrokinoshitalite typically forms.
 If you start seeing quartz, feldspar, garnet in float, you are in the right ground.
 Field specimens usually show a platy crystals, foliated masses habit, so train your eye for that shape before scanning the outcrop.